Differentiable Augmentation for Data-Efficient GAN Training: Hyperparameters and Training Details

 The Compare GAN codebase\footnote{\url{https://github.com/google/compare_gan}} suffices to replicate BigGAN's FID on ImageNet dataset at 128$\times$128 resolution but has some small differences to the original paper~\cite{brock2018BigGAN}.
 First, the codebase uses a learning rate of $10^{-4}$ for $G$ and $5 \times 10^{-4}$ for $D$.
 Second, it processes the raw images into 128$\times$128 resolution with random scaling and random cropping.
 Since we find that random cropping leads to a worse IS, we process the raw images with random scaling and center cropping instead.
 We additionally augment the images with random horizontal flips, yielding the best re-implementation of BigGAN to our knowledge.
 With \methodshort, we find that $D$'s learning rate of $5 \times 10^{-4}$ often makes $D$'s loss stuck at a high level, so we reduce $D$'s learning rate to $4 \times 10^{-4}$ for the 100\% data setting and $2 \times 10^{-4}$ for the 10\% and 20\% data settings.
 However, we note that the baseline model does not benefit from this reduced learning rate: if we reduce $D$'s learning rate from $5 \times 10^{-4}$ to $2 \times 10^{-4}$ under the 50\% data setting, its performance degrades from an FID/IS of 9.64/89.9 to 10.79/75.7.
 All the models achieve the best FID within 200k iterations and deteriorate after that, taking up to 3 days on a TPU v2/v3 Pod with 128 cores.

 See \fig{fig:imagenet_comparison} for a qualitative comparison between BigGAN and BigGAN + \methodshort.
-We observe that our method improves the image quality of the samples in both 25\% and 100\% data setting.
-The visual difference is more clear under 25\% data setting.
+Our method improves the image quality of the samples in both 25\% and 100\% data settings.
+The visual difference is more clear under the 25\% data setting.

-\myparagraph{Comparison to CR-BigGAN~\cite{zhang2020CR} on ImageNet.} The code and pre-trained models of CR-BigGAN~\cite{zhang2020CR} are not available.
-Our re-implemented CR-BigGAN baseline achieves an FID of 7.95 with an IS of 82.0, worse than the reported FID 6.66 in the original paper~\cite{zhang2020CR} (IS was not reported).
-Nevertheless, \methodshort improves our CR-BigGAN baseline to 6.80 (FID) and 100.8 (IS).
-Our CIFAR experiments also suggest the potential of applying \methodshort on top of CR.
+\myparagraph{Notes on CR-BigGAN~\cite{zhang2020CR}.} CR-BigGAN~\cite{zhang2020CR} reports an FID of 6.66, which is slightly better than ours 6.80 (BigGAN + \methodshort) with 100\% data.
+However, the code and pre-trained models of CR-BigGAN~\cite{zhang2020CR} are not available, while its IS is not reported either.
+Our reimplemented CR-BigGAN only achieves an FID of 7.95 with an IS of 82.0, even worse than the baseline BigGAN.
+Nevertheless, our CIFAR experiments suggest the potential of applying \methodshort on top of CR.

 \afterpage{

 }